 Manual CIA Election AntiCheat Control Removal:

 !!!
-Please note: You can remove CIA Election AntiCheat Control manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove CIA Election AntiCheat Control manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore this manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter or any other reputable security application.

 1. Remove CIA Election AntiCheat Control by restoring your system to a previous state.

 1. Reboot your computer into Safe Mode with Command Prompt.
 To do this, turn your computer off and then back on and immediately when you see anything on the screen, start tapping the F8 key on your keyboard.